Xilinx/BNN-PYNQ/bnn/src/training/README.md

 In order to get an AWS EC2 instance up and running, see the [getting started guide](https://aws.amazon.com/ec2/getting-started/).
 If you're using a shared machine, it's strongly suggested you install the python packages (all python and pip commands) under a [virtualenv](https://virtualenv.pypa.io/) environment.

-At a high level, the instuctions perform the following steps:
+At a high level, the instructions perform the following steps:

 1. Install Nvidia drivers, CUDA and cuDNN
 1. Install python packages (Theano, Lasagne, Numpy, Pylearn2)